 Books published by Cork City Libraries.
 Copies for most of the titles are available for purchase in your local library.
 Most are also available to download in PDF format.
-Please click to expand.
+Please select a title to expand.

 Cork Words: an anthology of contemporary Cork writers